Debankita15/medvoice-avatar/README.md

 ### To-Do List
 - [ ] Improve avatar creation pipeline.
+- [ ] Users can upload their custom avatars to personalize the output.
 - [ ] Optimize video generation times.
 - [ ] Add support for more languages.
 - [ ] Handle longer prescriptions by combining smaller audio chunks.